Alex-Karpov-878/anki-js/README.md

 # JavaScript Code Reading Anki Deck

 This workspace contains an import-ready Anki package and TSV deck for beginner-to-advanced JavaScript and Node.js code reading practice.
+The current deck is `JavaScript Code Reading::6250 Snippets`.

 The deck is generated from 625 distinct snippet and quiz topics, with 10 cards per topic.
 Cards are interleaved by topic inside each module, so the deck does not begin with long runs of nearly identical `const` or `let` examples.

 ## Files

-- `dist/javascript-code-reading-6250.tsv` - the Anki import file with 6250 Basic notes.
+- `dist/javascript-code-reading-6250.apkg` - the recommended Anki package file with 6250 Basic notes and the deck styling embedded in the note type.
-- `dist/javascript-code-reading-6250.apkg` - the Anki package file with the same 6250 notes.
+- `dist/javascript-code-reading-6250.tsv` - the TSV import file with the same 6250 Basic notes.
+This file is larger because it includes styled HTML in every note field.
 - `dist/javascript-code-reading-6250.summary.json` - module counts and output metadata.
 - `scripts/generate-js-reading-anki.mjs` - deterministic generator, validator, TSV writer, and APKG writer.
 - `scripts/build-apkg.py` - standard-library helper used by the generator to build `collection.anki2` and package it as `.apkg`.

+Current generated artifact sizes:

+- APKG: about 3.0 MB.
+- TSV: about 40 MB.

 ## Import Into Anki Desktop